ironcore-dev/metal-operator/docs/proposals/01-firmware-update.md

 - Discover(DiscoverRequest) DiscoverResponse;
   - `DiscoverRequest` MUST contain the reference to concrete `DiscoveredFirmware` object.
   - `DiscoverResponse` MUST contain the status of the request with error code if any.
-- UpdateServer(UpdateServerRequest) UpdateServerResponse;
+- UpdateServer(UpdateServerRequest) UpdateServerResponse; This endpoint MUST be used by update or scan jobs after a task is finished to send results and invoke the object's update.
   - `UpdateServerRequest` MUST contain the reference to concrete `Server` object and the list of installed firmware-versions.
-  This endpoint MUST be used by update or scan jobs after a task if finished to send results and invoke the object's update.
   - `UpdateServerResponse` MUST contain the status of the request with error code if any.
-- UpdateDiscoveredFirmware(UpdateDiscoveredFirmwareRequest) UpdateDiscoveredFirmwareResponse;
+- UpdateDiscoveredFirmware(UpdateDiscoveredFirmwareRequest) UpdateDiscoveredFirmwareResponse; This endpoint MUST be used by discovery jobs after a task is finished to send results and invoke the object's update.
   - `UpdateDiscoveredFirmwareRequest` MUST contain the reference to concrete `DiscoveredFirmware` object and the list of discovered firmware-versions.
-  This endpoint MUST be used by discovery jobs after a task is finished to send results and invoke the object's update.
   - `UpdateDiscoveredFirmwareResponse` MUST contain the status of the request with error code if any.
+- SetServerState(SetServerStateRequest) SetServerStateResponse; This endpoint MUST be used by update jobs after a task is finished to unset server object's **Maintenance** state.
+  - `SetServerStateRequest` MUST contain the reference to concrete `Server` object and the data related to desired state (depending on the implementation of the state).
+  - `SetServerStateResponse` MUST contain the status of the request with error code if any.

 Depending on the type of the request, it SHOULD be forwarded to the corresponding scheduler's queue.
+Before enqueuing the update task, API server MUST set target server object to the **Maintenance** state.
+In case server's state update fails, API server MUST discard the request and send response with corresponding error code and message.

 #### Scheduler